 Be Baptized – Baptism is the point at which a person is saved once having done or committed to these other commands.
 Jesus said in the great commission: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father, the Son and the Holy Spirit, teaching them to observe all that I have commanded you…” (Matt 28:19-20).
 In Acts 2, the day the church was established and the promised covenant was affirmed by signs of God, the command given by Peter for everyone to enter Christ’ saving church was: “And Peter said to them, “Repent and let each one of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you shall receive the gift of the Holy Spirit.”
 (Acts 2:38).
 Notice that the baptism is for “forgiveness of sins”, this is something most churches deny today as they falsely teach baptism is not for salvation.
 Baptism is where we are joined to Christ (Gal 3:27), where we are buried with Christ and raised up in Him (Rom 6:3-8; Col 2:12).
 It is where our sins are washed away (Acts 22:16, Titus 3:5; Heb 10:22).
 It is the way we must be born again (John 3:5).
 Baptism saves us ( I Pet 3:21).
 Every single conversion example we have after the cross includes baptism (Acts 2:38, 8:38, 9:18,10:47, 16:15 & 33, 18:8, 19:5, 22:16).
 Have you been baptized for the forgiveness of sins, was it done for simply as an outward sign as some teach, or was it done for your salvation?
 Make things right.
 Please if you disagree, simply read all these passages.

 Live Faithful – Once we are immersed into Christ, God himself adds us to His church (Acts 2:41,47).
 A Christian cannot expect to remain in God’s grace if he is added to the blood bought church of Jesus Christ by God but then he choses to no longer assemble with them (Heb 10:24-31).
 Again the errors of Satan permeate our society, so many churches today teach that we cannot fall from grace, but scripture is so plain that we can (Matt 10:22; II Pet 2:20-21; Gal 5:4).
 The book of Revelation is full of commands to Christians going through a very difficult persecution, and the message given to them is always the same: “Be faithful until death” (2:10), “Persevere” (13:10), “Overcome” (2:7,26, 3:5,12,21, 21:7), and “Hold fast” (3:11).
 These brethren were not “once saved always saved”, they had to be faithful even if that meant death to receive the crown of life, they had to overcome the persecutions by faithfulness if they were to be given the white robe in heaven.
 Their names could even be erased from the book of life (3:5) if they gave in.
 Jesus commanded us to “obey all that I have commanded” (Matt 28:19) in the great commission.
 He tells us we must keep His commandments if we are to remain in His love (John 14:15, 15:10, 14).
 We must strive to live as He did if we are to be forgiven by His blood, “but if we walk in the Light as He Himself is in the light, we have fellowship with one another, and the blood of Jesus cleanses us from all sin.”
 (I John 1:7), we all need that forgiveness.
-We must obey God to be saved by Him, we must obey God to remain in Him, and we must be part of His church that worships and practices in truth if we are going to part church He died for.
+We must obey God to be saved by Him, we must obey God to remain in Him, and we must be part of His church that worships and practices in truth if we are going to be part of the church He died for.
 None of this denies the grace of God but it is how we enter into His grace by which we are saved.